Three people facing various criminal charges in Northwest Arkansas

 Arrests

-• Kevin Whitaker, 37, of 401 Oakland Drive in Springdale, was arrested Friday in connection with possession of methamphetamine or cocaine with purpose to deliver, possession of drugs with intent to deliver and manufacture of a controlled substance (marijuana).
-Whitaker was released Saturday from the Washington County Detention Center on $5,000 bond.
+• Destiny Satterfield, 24, of 319 Newell Drive in Springdale, was arrested Monday in connection with delivery of methamphetamine or cocaine, possession of methamphetamine or cocaine with purpose to deliver and distribution of a controlled substance near certain facilities.
+Satterfield was being held Tuesday in the Washington County Detention Center on $3,500 bond.

 Springdale

-• Holly Stormont, 32, of 1643 N. Dartmouth Ave. in Springdale, was arrested Friday in connection with robbery.
-Stormont was released Saturday from the Washington County Detention Center on $3,500 bond.
+• Daniel Sloan, 32, of 7770 S. 40th St. in Springdale, was arrested Monday in connection with aggravated assault.
+Sloan was being held Tuesday in the Washington County Detention Center on $25,000 bond.